hdShang/arxiv-daily/docs/cs-CV/2025-11-23/papers/251118416v1-4d-vggt-a-general-foundation-model-with-spatiotemporal-awareness-for.md

 ---
 layout: default
-title: 4D-VGGT: A General Foundation Model with SpatioTemporal Awareness for Dynamic Scene Geometry Estimation
+title: "4D-VGGT: A General Foundation Model with SpatioTemporal Awareness for Dynamic Scene Geometry Estimation"
 ---

 # 4D-VGGT: A General Foundation Model with SpatioTemporal Awareness for Dynamic Scene Geometry Estimation